TechnologyAiGroup/CDCD_private/cdcd/readme.md

-In this example, the chip name is fixed as "x1".
+In this example, the chip name is fixed as "x1" and "pair".
 We have generated datasets named "x1" and "pair".

 ## Generate datasets: